timbiles/vanillaJS-assignment/README.md

 ## Black Diamond

-For extra practice, create a function that resets the board after each game.
+1. Create a function that resets the board after each game.
 This function should be called after the winner is revealed.
+2. Add a button that resets the game when clicked.

 ## Contributions